 The Company is not currently party to any material legal proceedings.
 At each reporting date, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under the provisions of ASC 450, Contingencies.
-The Company was notified by Theravectys of the possible infringement by the Company of Theravectys' exclusive license to patents no. EP 1071804, EP 1224314, and EP 1222300 granted from the owner of the patents Institut Pasteur.
-Each of these patents is now expired, having each reached the end of it its patent term on April 23, 2019 for EP 1071804 and October 10, 2020 for EP 1224314, and EP 1222300.
-The Company considered the situation and determined that the likelihood of a material adverse effect on its business is remote.
-To date, the Company has not engaged in any such discussions with Theravectys nor has the Company received any further communication from Theravectys.
 The Company expenses as incurred the costs related to its legal proceedings, if any.

-14. Subsequent events.
+13. Subsequent events.